Vegetable Sabzi

 Chop the vegetables into small pieces.

-Heat Oil in a Pan, add cumin and let it get roasted, add curry leaves.
+Heat oil in a pan, add cumin and let it get roasted.

 Add the chopped vegetables to the pan, mix the veggies well with the tomatoes and the masala. add kasuri methi and give a mix.

-sprinkle 2 tsp's of water over the pan and close the pan with its lid. let the vegetable's simmer in slow flame for about 5 -10 minutes till the vegetables get half-way cooked. as i dont like over cooking the vegetables i just gave 5 mins.
+Sprinkle 2 tsp's of water over the pan and close the pan with its lid. let the vegetable's simmer in slow flame for about 5 -10 minutes till the vegetables get half-way cooked. as i do not like over cooking the vegetables, i removed the sabzi, when the vegetables are half-cooked.

 Ingredients: